stephenkettley/ticketing-app/README.md

 # Ticketing App

 This app allows a user to create new tickets (title, description, priority, status, category) as well as remove and update these tickets.
+Users can click on the icons in the top left of the screen to go back to all tickets or to create a new ticket and can click on an existing ticket in order to update it.
 This project uses MongoDB as the database resource.

 ## Home Ticket Page
 <img width="1430" alt="image" src="https://github.com/stephenkettley/ticketing-app/assets/109079565/feafb5e0-90fe-4cf3-8db2-c4d62ac9ee4b">